Access Aberdeen: Information on services provided by Aberdeen City Council.

 Official City and Shire Portal.

-Aberdeen College works in partnership with ASPIRENorth whose aim is to help increase the number of young people from under-represented groups in the North of Scotland progress onto post-school education by encouraging them to make more positive and better informed decisions about their post-school educational choices.
+North East Scotland College works in partnership with ASPIRENorth whose aim is to help increase the number of young people from under-represented groups in the North of Scotland progress onto post-school education by encouraging them to make more positive and better informed decisions about their post-school educational choices.

 The College and Aberdeen University have an agreement to develop easier progression routes into University programmes.
 Many of our HNC and HND programmes are accepted by the University as giving entry to year two or three of related degree programmes.